gnif/LookingGlass/doc/build.rst

    libxpresent-dev libxss-dev libxkbcommon-dev libwayland-dev wayland-protocols \
    libpipewire-0.3-dev libpulse-dev libsamplerate0-dev

-You may omit some dependencies, if you disable the feature which requires them when running :ref:`cmake <client_building>`.
+You may omit some dependencies if you disable the feature which requires them when running :ref:`cmake <client_building>`.
 (See :ref:`client_deps_may_be_disabled`)